investmacro/python-data-science-scripts/README.md

 Here are a collection of basic data science scripts in Python.
 These can help you get data, organize, process and output the desired results from your data.

-Pandas, for-loops, SQLite, numpy include libraries in the scripts.
+Pandas, SQLite, Numpy include libraries in the scripts.
+Use of for-loops, if statements, dataframe, pandas rankings included.